, Delays & Status | The Blue Board

 What are United Airlines' hub airports?

-United Airlines operates 9 hub airports: Chicago O'Hare (ORD), Denver (DEN), Houston Intercontinental (IAH), Newark Liberty (EWR), San Francisco (SFO), Washington Dulles (IAD), Los Angeles (LAX), Tokyo Narita (NRT), and Guam (GUM).
+United Airlines operates 8 official hub airports: Chicago O'Hare (ORD), Denver (DEN), Houston Intercontinental (IAH), Newark Liberty (EWR), San Francisco (SFO), Washington Dulles (IAD), Los Angeles (LAX), and Guam (GUM) — plus the Tokyo-Narita (NRT) gateway that The Blue Board also tracks.
 ORD is the largest with approximately 750 daily departures.

 Which United Airlines hub has the most flights?

-Chicago O'Hare (ORD) is United's largest hub with approximately 750 daily departures.
+Chicago O'Hare (ORD) is United's largest hub with up to approximately 750 daily departures at summer peak.
 Denver (DEN) is the second-largest with about 540.
-Houston (IAH) and Newark (EWR) each handle around 400 daily departures.
+Houston (IAH) handles around 480, while Newark (EWR) handles roughly 350-400 under FAA flight caps (extended through October 2027).

 How can I check delays at United Airlines hubs?

-The Blue Board monitors delays, cancellations, and ground stops at all 9 United hubs in real time.
+The Blue Board monitors delays, cancellations, and ground stops at all 8 United hubs plus the Tokyo-Narita gateway in real time.
 Visit theblueboard.co to see the hub health bar with on-time performance, or visit individual hub pages for detailed delay patterns, seasonal trends, and live flight counts.

 Which United hubs have international flights?

-All 9 United hubs have some level of international service.
-The primary international gateways are: Newark (EWR) for transatlantic flights, San Francisco (SFO) for transpacific routes, Houston (IAH) for Latin America, and Tokyo Narita (NRT) for Asia connections.
+United's 8 hubs and the Tokyo-Narita gateway all have some level of international service.
+The primary international gateways are: Newark (EWR) for transatlantic flights, San Francisco (SFO) for transpacific routes, and Houston (IAH) for Latin America.
+Tokyo Narita (NRT) is United's Asia-Pacific gateway, though most mainland-US Tokyo service now uses Tokyo Haneda (HND).